-Submissions for the Carolina Wren Press Poetry Series are now open!
-Please go to https://carolinawrenpress.submittable.com/submit for details or to submit.
+Submissions for the Carolina Wren Press Poetry Series are now closed.
+We look forward to reading the submissions we have received.

 The winner of the 2014 Carolina Wren Press Poetry Series is Charles Wyatt with his poetry collection Goldberg-Variations, which will be published in Spring 2015.
 Carolina Wren Press will also publish a poetry collection by the judge for the contest, What Else Could It Be by Ravi Shankar, also in Spring 2015.

 Final Judge for the 2014 Carolina Wren Press Poetry Series: Ravi Shankar